liwrui/liwrui.github.io/_pages/about.md

 Selected Awards and Honors
 ======
-+ 2023 China National Scholarship for doctoral students (top 1.5%), Ministry of Education of the People's Republic of China.
++ 2023 China National Scholarship for doctoral students **(top 1.5%)**, Ministry of Education of the People's Republic of China.
 + Outstanding Communist Party of China in Harbin Institute of Technology, Faculty of Computing, Harbin Institute of Technology.
 + Outstanding Student of Faculty of Computing, Harbin Institute of Technology.
 + 2021 Outstanding Graduates of University of Electronic Science and Technology of China.
-+ 2018-2021 Outstanding Student Scholarship (top 20%) of University of Electronic Science and Technology of China.
++ 2018-2021 Outstanding Student Scholarship **(top 20%)** of University of Electronic Science and Technology of China.
-+ 2021 Meritorious Winner (winning ratio 7.09%) in Mathematical Contest In Modeling, the COMAP of American.
++ 2021 Meritorious Winner **(winning ratio 7.09%)** in Mathematical Contest In Modeling, the COMAP of American.

 Publication
 =====
++ **W. Li**, R. Xiong and X. Fan.
+2024.
+"Multi-layer Probabilistic Association Reasoning Network for Image-Text Retrieval," in IEEE Transactions on Multimedia **(TCSVT)**, doi: 10.1109/TCSVT.2024.3394551.
 + **W. Li**, J. Li, M. Ma, X. Hong and X. Fan.
 2024.
 "Multi-Scale Spiking Pyramid Wireless Communication Framework for Food Recognition," in IEEE Transactions on Multimedia **(TMM)**, doi: 10.1109/TMM.2024.3368964.
 + **W. Li**, X. -L Zhao, Z. Ma, X. Wang, X. Fan, and Y. Tian.
 2023.
 Motion-Decoupled Spiking Transformer for Audio-Visual Zero-Shot Learning.
 In Proceedings of the 31st ACM International Conference on Multimedia **(ACM MM)**.
 New York, NY, USA, 3994–4002. https://doi.org/10.1145/3581783.3611759,2023.
 + **W. Li**, Z. Ma, L. -J. Deng, P. Wang, J. Shi, and X. Fan.
 2023.
 Reservoir Computing Transformer for Image-Text Retrieval.
 In Proceedings of the 31st ACM International Conference on Multimedia **(ACM MM)**.
 New York, NY, USA, 5605–5613. https://doi.org/10.1145/3581783.3611758,2023.